gitlabhq/omnibus-gitlab/doc/settings/ssl/_index.md

 This is what happens behind the scenes:

-1. The "require `openssl`" line causes the interpreter to load `/opt/gitlab/embedded/lib/ruby/2.3.0/x86_64-linux/openssl.so`.
+1. The `require 'openssl'` line causes the interpreter to load `/opt/gitlab/embedded/lib/ruby/2.3.0/x86_64-linux/openssl.so`.
 1. The `Net::HTTP` call then attempts to read the default certificate bundle in `/opt/gitlab/embedded/ssl/certs/cacert.pem`.
 1. SSL negotiation occurs.
 1. The server sends its SSL certificates.